monashcode/show-your-emotions-with-rekognition/README.md

     ```
  - Copy the url prompted on console and paste it to your browser

-## Step 5 (workshop option) - Go serverless: create a lambda function
+## Step 5 - Go serverless: create a Lambda function
 ![Diagram](https://github.com/melbourne-cloudtools-meetup/show-your-emotions-with-rekognition/blob/ALL_STEPS/repoImages/Lambda.png?raw=true)
- - We ran index.py in the previous step but we do not want to do it every time we upload a new photo to the S3 bucket.
-Instead we will create a lambda function so that S3 will trigger the whole process automatically whenever we upload a an image to S3
+ - We ran index.py in the previous step but we do not want to do this manually every time we upload a new photo to the S3 bucket.
+ - Instead we will create a lambda function so that S3 will trigger the whole process automatically whenever we upload a an image to S3
  - AWS Lambda lets you run code without provisioning or managing servers.
 You pay only for the compute time you consume - there is no charge when your code is not running.

     - Lambda features:
         - No server to manage
             - AWS Lambda automatically runs your code without requiring you to provision or manage servers.
 Just write the code and upload it to Lambda
-        - Continous scaling
+        - Continuous scaling
             - AWS Lambda automatically scales your application by running code in response to each trigger.
 Your code runs in parallel and processes each trigger individually, scaling precisely with the size of the workload
         - Subsecond metering
             - With AWS Lambda, you are charged for every 100ms your code executes and the number of times your code is triggered.
 You don't pay anything when your code isn't running

- - Follow steps below to create a lambda function:
+ - Follow steps below to create a Lambda function:

-    - Step 1 - Steup IAM role
+    - Step 1 - Setup IAM role
         - Go to the IAM dashboard by clicking Service the topleft corner and type in "IAM" and enter
         - Choose "Roles" --> "Create role" --> "AWS service" --> "Lambda" --> "Lambda" --> "Select your use case - lambda" --> "Next: Permission" --> "Create policy" --> Check "AmazonS3FullAccess" and "AmazonRekognitionFullAccess" --> "Next: Tags" --> "Next: Review" --> type a name into "Role name" --> "Create role"

-    - Step 2 - Create a lambda function
+    - Step 2 - Create a Lambda function
         - Open aws management console, type "lambda" into the "Find Service" search bar and enter
         - Hit "Create function" then check "Author from scratch"
         - Enter a name for "Function name"